 Kelly Brooks is a co-founder of Granary Arts and currently directs education outreach.
 She directed the Museum School at the Nevada Museum of Art in Reno and is the former co-director of Granary Arts.
 Brooks received a BFA in Drawing and Painting from Brigham Young University and a certificate in Art Teaching from Weber State University.
 Her artistic interests span several media but focus most on painting, drawing, and video art.
 Selected exhibitions include Rio Gallery, Utah Cultural Celebration Center, Writ & Vision, Smartspace, Alice Gallery, Finch Lane Gallery, Kimball Visual Arts Center and CUAC.
 She was featured in 35x35 as an artist to watch.
 She currently lives and works in central Utah with her husband and three children where she teaches for the Department of Visual Art at Snow College.

-Jared Jakins curates the Film Series for Granary Arts and is a South African-born documentary filmmaker.
+Jared Jakins is a curatorial collaborator for Film Feast at Granary Arts and is a South African-born documentary filmmaker.
 He has directed and produced multiple award-winning short films and has worked on several feature-length documentaries, including the SXSW Grand Jury and Audience Award-winning film, Peace Officer (2015).
 He has served on the jury for the shorts film competition at The Heartland Film Festival.
 Jakins is interested in stories of cultural intersections, and seeks to document images of community and identity emerging from these collisions.

 Curator Film Feast